Magalvo/light_speed_sort/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

+## Under the Hood: The Algorithmic Constellation 🛠️✨

+At the heart of **Light Speed Sort**, lies a powerful core engineered through the fusion of several universe-class sorting algorithms: **Turk**, **Best Friends**, and **Fast Sort**.
+This unique combination allows our spaceship to navigate through the most complex data galaxies with unparalleled speed and accuracy.

+- **Turk Algorithm**: Inspired by the legendary prowess of the Mechanical Turk, this algorithm cleverly anticipates data patterns, making swift decisions that reduce sorting time dramatically.
+- **Best Friends Sorting**: In the vast universe of data, some elements are just meant to be together.
+Best Friends sorting algorithm identifies and groups these elements early on, optimizing the sorting process through understanding and efficiency.
+- **Fast Sort**: The backbone of our operation, Fast Sort, lives up to its name, employing a rapid sorting mechanism that ensures your data is organized at light speed, without sacrificing precision.

+Together, these algorithms form the **Algorithmic Constellation**, a proprietary blend of sorting technology that sets **Light Speed Sort** apart from any other sorting tool in the cosmos.
+By leveraging the strengths of each algorithm, we offer a sorting solution that's not just fast, but also smart and adaptable to various data landscapes.

 ## License 📜

 Distributed under the MIT License.
 See `LICENSE` for more information.